Mahdifp12/Mahdifp12/README.md

 - 👋 Hi, I’m @Mahdifp12
-- 👀 I’m interested in: web developer
+- 👀 I’m interested in: Web developer
 - 🌱 I’m currently learning: python
 - 💞️ I’m looking to collaborate on: No
 - 📫 How to reach me ...